Esantomi/languages/README.md

-# lisp
+# clisp
-exercise codes of lisp. mainly common lisp
+what I've learnt about clisp(common lisp)

+## References
+- Conrad Barski, 『Land of Lisp』